 When you started the journey to purchase term life insurance, you were very likely faced with the dilemma of which rating class to apply for.
-Preferred, Select, Standards..
-What do they all mean and where do you fit in?
-Understanding the various rating classes and what they mean to the life insurance company and, more importantly, your wallet, is an essential part of feeling secure with your new policy.
+Preferred.
+Select.
+Standard.
+What do these mean and where do you fit in?
+Understanding term life insurance rating classes and what they mean to the life insurance company and, more importantly, your wallet, is an essential part of feeling secure with your new policy.

 What is a rating class?

-A rating class is basically a risk category assigned by life insurance companies.
-When you apply for a policy, the company will evaluate your application and place you into one of several different categories of risk depending on your individual circumstances, such as current health, medical history and family history.
+A rating class is a risk category assigned by life insurance companies.
+When you apply for a policy, the company will evaluate your application and place you into one of the several different categories of risk depending on your individual circumstances, such as current health, medical history, and family history.

 What are the various rating classes?

-Life insurance companies generally assign the following rating classes to new policies.
+Life insurance companies assign the following rating classes to new policies.

 - Preferred Plus (also known as Preferred Best, Super Preferred, Premier & Elite)